Legendary motoring journalist Archie Vicar reviews Chrysler’s 1977 Sunbeam.

 One opens the doors which are very similar to other Chrysler doors; and why not?
 They are very good doors with good Chrysler door-handles fitted left and right (painted, no less).
 The style of the car is curvaceous and with good clean lines.
 It recalls a lot of Chrysler’s best cars such as the 180 and Avenger but with a hint of the American perhaps if one looks carefully.
 The headlamps are square and fit smoothly into the metalwork of the grille.
 At the back is a glass screen which doubles as “hatch” to allow drivers to place suitcases and shopping into the commodious boot.

 Eventually a saloon and five-door car might be developed from this promising base.
-It would be far from hard to add some length to the wheel base and to make room for the Avenger’s engines too.
+It would be far from hard to add some length to the wheel base and to make room for the Avenger’s larger engines too.
 As it is, the three-door “hatchback” is a good starting point and will appeal to most customers looking for this kind of thing.

 I tested the best of the three engines fitted to the Sunbeam, the light alloy ohc 928 CC.
 The vehicle has a four-speed gearbox, a live-axle and, as I said, proper rear wheel drive.
 It seems the MacPherson strut factory is getting busier and busier as the Sunbeam has those up front: At the rear, trailing links and coil springs with servo-assisted discs and drums.